Flag of Sicily: Sicilian revolution

 On 27 May 1848, Trinacria, a symbol of freedom in the pre-Roman period and during the uprising of Vespers, was placed at the center of the Italian tricolor and was adopted by the Sicilian Parliament as the symbolic flag of the island.

 Separatist movement

-After Operation Husky Sicilian separatists created two organizations: party MIS and paramilitary Voluntary Army for the Independence of Sicilyit.
+After Operation Husky, Sicilian separatists created two organizations: party MIS and paramilitary Voluntary Army for the Independence of Sicily (EVIS)it.

 Vespro flag

 The first MIS flag closely resembled the current flag of Sicily, although it had many variants.
 MIS stopped using it around 1946, but the flag did not disappear.

 EVIS flag

 EVIS flag consists of Senyera and the blue canton with Trinacria.
 The flag symbolized the group's very pro-American position.
 When the EVIS disappeared after the war, the flag was taken over by MIS, which strengthened the separatist symbolism.

 Region of Sicily

 Sicily adopted its first official flag in 1995.
 The difference from the current flag was that there was a coat of arms instead of a Trinacria.
 The coat of arms consisted of four fields: 1 Hauteville family, 2 Manfred's eagle, 3 Trinacria, and 4 Red Bars.
 The flag changed in 2000 to the current design.